 Dreamy and mesmerizing, the soundscapes of Saint Augustine will take you back to that long-ago afternoon when you laid down in the dark to listen to that new LP.
 Nothing was more important than this: taking the time to let the music wash over you and absorb every note.
 You might have paused at the end of the first side, letting it all soak in before getting up to flip the disk over.

 This album is not a couple of pop songs separated by filler, but a complete work meant to be experienced as a whole.
-Each song can stand on its own, but together they combine to form a story like the chapters of a favorite book.
+Each song stands on its own, but together they combine to form a story that unfolds like the chapters of a favorite book.

 Saint Augustine’s distinctive sound is the product of four individual approaches to making music.
 Members of the band are largely self-taught, and this background leaves them with the freedom to experiment and create without bias or preconceived ideas.
-Airy, ethereal vocals, melodic bass hooks, layers of textured guitars, and deft, versatile drumming combine to form the unique and engaging Saint Augustine rock sound.
+Produced and recorded by Jim Waters (John Spencer Blues Explosion, Calexico, Sonic Youth), the airy, ethereal vocals, melodic bass hooks, layers of textured guitars, and deft, versatile drumming combine to form the unique and engaging Saint Augustine rock sound.

 Jimmie’s drumming style has developed over the years through his wide experience of playing rock, country, and metal.
 His versatility, creativity, and range are evident in his stylistic choices, from gentle and subtle to powerful and driving.